-CUIT offers standard, storage area network (SAN), wildcard Secure Sockets Layer (SSL), Unified Communication, and multi-domain certificates for University departments and affiliates at no additional cost.
+CUIT offers standard, multi-domain (SAN), and wildcard Secure Sockets Layer (SSL) certificates for University departments and affiliates at no additional cost.
 CUIT purchased a bulk license for the InCommon Certificate Service for unlimited standard, SAN, and wildcard SSL certificates.
 Through an arrangement with the Internet2 InCommon consortium, these certificates are provided by Comodo, a leading commercial provider of certificates.

 To request a certificate, please fill in this form via CUIT’s InCommon SSL Certificate portal.
 Please note the following: